Effective from 25 May 2018

 We use the personal data where necessary for the following lawful purposes:

-To enter into and perform our contract with you e.g to register you for membership, award designations
+To enter into and perform our contract with you e.g to register you for membership, for exams or to award designations

-Where we have a legitimate interest or it is in the legitimate interests of a third party e.g in order to run our business
+Where we have a legitimate interest or it is in the legitimate interests of a third party e.g in order to run our business, sharing data with your employer

 Where there is a legal or regulatory requirement to do so (e.g Maintaining a Register of Compliant Persons under the Central Bank’s Minimum Competency Code 2017)